larryhastings/big/README.md

 function, passing in using `*args` and `**kwargs`.

-Note that, as a stylistic convention, you're encouraged to literally use a single ellipsis as the body of these functions, like in the example above.
+Note that, as a stylistic convention, you're encouraged to literally use a single ellipsis as the body of these functions, as in the example above.
 This is a visual cue to readers that the body of the function doesn't matter.
+(In fact, the original `on_sunrise` method above is thrown away inside the decorator, and replaced with a customized method dispatch function.)

 The `state_manager` argument to the decorator should be the name of the attribute where the `StateManager` instance is stored in `self`.